 If you get your Florida stone crabs at Joe’s Stone Crabs on Miami Beach, you might spot a visiting celebrity.
 At the Everglades City restaurants, on the other hand, you might spot a visiting manatee in the river your table overlooks.

 Stone crab season is Oct.
 15 to May 15.
+In 2021, the season ends May 1 in an effort to replenish the diminishing stock.
 (If you’re cutting it close to season opening or closing, don’t expect crabs on Oct.
-15 because you can’t harvest them fast enough to serve on opening day.
-That also means that you CAN get fresh stone crabs on May 16, because they were harvested the day before.)
+15 because you can’t harvest them fast enough to serve on opening day. )

 Best spots for Florida stone crabs in Everglades City

 In Everglades City, several restaurants specialize in Floirda stone crabs in casual water-front open-air restaurants.

 When we want a stone crab experience, we stop at the well-regarded Triad Seafood, 401 School Drive West.